trevorscott/topological-signatures-entanglement/README.md

 ---

+## Relation to the Relational Witnessing Framework

+This paper is an application of the flag-complex persistent-homology construction introduced in the [Relational Witnessing Framework](https://github.com/trevorscott/relational-witnessing-framework).
+RWF proposed logarithmic negativity as the physically motivated edge weight for entanglement complexes — this paper operationalizes that construction on real collider data.

+The bipartite tt̄ analysis (Section 3) instantiates the witnessing cut on a measured quantum system.
+The H → ZZ* prediction (Section 4) is the first case where the flag complex produces non-trivial persistent homology — an L-centric topological signature encoding the decay's entanglement structure.
+This is a testable prediction for Run 3 tripartite tomography.

+---

 ## Headline result

 The **first log-negativity measurement of the CMS tt̄ state resolved across $m_{t\bar{t}}$ bins**, using the full 15-coefficient reconstruction with covariance-propagated uncertainties: